Skip to main content

 All pods in these namespaces should be running.
 If you see issues, check pod logs and events for more details.

-Restarting Qrvey Pods (Deployments)
+Restart Qrvey Pods (Deployments)

 If you need to restart one or more containers (pods) in your Qrvey Platform, you should restart the corresponding Kubernetes deployment.
 This will cause Kubernetes to terminate the existing pods and create new ones.

-1. List Deployments
+Step 1: List Deployments

-First, list all deployments in the relevant namespace (for example, qrveyapps):
+List all deployments in the relevant namespace (for example, qrveyapps):

 kubectl get deployments -n <namespace>